luke-h1/talks/expo-router/pages/term-tab-navigation.md

 </div>

 <!--
-So here we have two tabs - the home tab and the authors tab.
-When we are on the home tab, we render the home stack and when we are on the authors tab, we render the authors stack.
-Generally tabs can contain multiple screens or stacks, and stacks can belong to many tabs.
-So we can have a stack/screen that belongs to the home tab and the authors tab, and a stack/screen that belongs to the home tab only.
+So let's take our blog application as an example.
+We have two tabs - the home tab and the authors tab.
+When we are on the home tab, we render the home screen and when we are on the authors tab, we render the authors screen.
+Generally tabs can contain multiple screens or stacks -->
--->